Dhruv-x7x/MNIST-Prediction-Model-Using-Numpy/README.md

 **Testing Accuracy (1000 images)** = 90.6%

 Neuron Activation was consistently above 50% and no gradients vanished or exploded.
 The model generalizes well for unseen data.
+At the end I even found a index where the model wrongly predicts the number 4 as 9.

+## Futher Improvements

+- Increasing the number of layers and number of neurons in each layer.
+E.g. 784 -> 64 -> 32 -> 16 -> 10
+- Using other gradient descent methods that use momentum or other adaptive strategies.